Devtiwo/Github-OAuth-App/README.md

 # To Test

 1. Login to the app using your github accout
+2. You should be redirected to the authorization page from github.
-2. You should be logged in and be able to view your account information in the account tab
+3. After authorizing with github, You should be logged in and be able to view your account information in the account tab
-3. Log out
+4. Log out